zoom-c/docs/trezor-faq/overview.rst

 What is TREZOR?
 ---------------

 TREZOR is a single purpose device which allows you to make secure Bitcoin transactions.
 With TREZOR, transactions are completely safe even when initiated on a compromised or vulnerable computer.
-Because the use of TREZOR is very easy and intuitive we believe it will help Bitcoin adoption among common people.
+Because the use of TREZOR is very easy and intuitive we believe it will help Bitcoin adoption among people not familiar with the security issues.

 .. image:: images/trezor_transparent.png